Kitware/SMTK/doc/release/notes/addingConceptOfUIElementState.rst

 Adding the Concept of UI Element State
 --------------------------------------

 There are times when a UI Element (such as a panel or editor) needs to be configured at runtime.
-For example when loading in a Project, which contains a workflow of Tasks that have been previously laid out in the qtTaskEditor, the qtTaskEditor will need to be given this information when visually reconstructing the original graph.
+For example when loading in a Project, which contains a workflow of Tasks that have been previously laid out in a qtDiagram, the qtDiagram will need to be given this information when visually reconstructing the original graph.
 Since this information is not part of the Task, it should not be stored with the Task JSON information.

 To address this issue, SMTK has added the concept of a UIElementState class that conceptually provides an API to configure the UI Element's state represented as JSON and to retrieve its current configuration as a JSON representation.